 Are you planning to undertake a cultural safari in Uganda and you do not know which areas to visit?
 Have you ever heard about the Tanda pits?
-The Tanda pits feature among the most remarkable cultural spots that you should count a must to explore while on cultural safari in Uganda.
+The Tanda pits feature among the most remarkable cultural spots that you should count as a must to explore while on a cultural safari in Uganda.

-These pits are believed to be a home to Walumbe which means death, the brother of Nambi the wife of Kintu the first muganda.
+These pits are believed to be home to Walumbe which means death, the brother of Nambi the wife of Kintu the first Muganda.
 A visit to these pits rewards visitors with the most thrilling cultural experiences that are attached to Walumbe to suffering and death.
-Kintu was the first person and actually the only person on the planet, living with his cow and he fed on its cow dung.
+Kintu was the first person and the only person on the planet, living with his cow and he fed on its cow dung.

 Ggulu the creator of all things stayed in heaven with his children who occasionally came down to earth to play.
 At one point, Ggulu’s daughter Nambi and some of her brothers encountered Kintu and his cow in Buganda.
-Nambi liked Kintu and decided to live and get married with him.
-After her brothers pleaded with her, she went back to heaven with Kintu and requested for her father’s permission for them to get married.
+Nambi liked Kintu and decided to live and get married to him.
+After her brothers pleaded with her, she went back to heaven with Kintu and requested her father’s permission for them to get married.
 Ggulu wasn’t pleased though he blessed the marriage after Nambi persuaded him to accept her relationship with Kintu.

 Ggulu advised Kintu and Nambi to evacuate heaven secretly such that Walumbe couldn’t find out about the marriage till when they had to leave.
 It was feared that Walumbe could insist on going with them and bring them misery.
-Kintu and Nambi embarked on a journey to the planet the following morning, taking with them the few things which Nambi packed and her chicken.
-As they descended down, Nambi recalled that she left her millet for her chicken to feed on.
+Kintu and Nambi embarked on a journey to the planet the following morning, taking with them the few things that Nambi packed and her chicken.
+As they descended, Nambi recalled that she left her millet for her chicken to feed on.
 Kintu tried persuading her never to return to fetch the millet but in vain.

 There is also Nambi Rock which is situated about 50 meters off Tanda pits and it was this place that Nambi used to stay.
 The area features a curved rock with a natural source of water which people drink with a view of getting blessings.
 The Tanda pits are managed by traditional worshipers who get blessings from Nambi or Walumbe.